ljaaskela/velk-platform/docs/render/render-backend.md

 "Bindless" traditionally refers to accessing GPU resources (textures, buffers) by address or index rather than binding them to fixed slots before each draw call.
 Velk's render backend takes this approach across the board:

   * **Bindless textures**: all textures live in a global array, accessed by index.
 One descriptor set bind per frame, zero per draw call.
-  * **Bindless buffers**: all shader data (instance arrays, material parameters, glyph tables, mesh vertices) is accessed via `buffer_reference` GPU pointers.
-Shaders navigate a pointer graph starting from a single push constant root address.
+  * **Bindless buffers**: shader data is reached without per-draw descriptor binds.
+Most records (frame globals, per-instance arrays, material params, scene lights, BVH nodes/shapes, RT primary shapes) live in a handful of **`set = 1` storage buffers read by integer index**; the remaining large / variable buffers (mesh vertices, glyph tables, and the draw root itself) are still reached by `buffer_reference` GPU pointer.
+Both are the same reachability — base + offset — and the resource model is steadily moving the index-read way (away from raw `buffer_reference`) for portability.
-  * **No descriptor set switching per draw**: each draw call receives one 8-byte push constant (a GPU address).
-The shader dereferences it to reach everything it needs.
+  * **No descriptor set switching per draw**: each draw call receives one 8-byte push constant (a GPU address of its `DrawDataHeader`).
+The shader dereferences it, then reaches globals / instances / material by index from `set = 1`.
   * **No vertex buffer binding**: there are no VAOs, vertex attribute descriptions or `vkCmdBindVertexBuffers`.
 Pipelines have empty vertex input state.
 2D geometry is procedural (unit quads expanded in the vertex shader), 3D geometry uses vertex pulling from GPU buffers.
   * **Inline per-frame data**: per-draw data is written into persistently mapped GPU memory, so per-frame allocations, staging copies and command-buffer transfers are not needed.
-Draw headers + material pointers live in a small fixed per-batch buffer; env / one-off data uses a per-frame bump-allocated staging buffer; view globals and per-instance arrays are index-read from shared `set = 1` arenas (`velk_globals`, `velk_instances`) — see [The GPU data model](#the-gpu-data-model).
-(This "index into a bound buffer" is the same reachability as a device address; it is the direction the resource model is moving, away from raw `buffer_reference`.)
+Draw headers live in a small fixed per-batch buffer; env / one-off data uses a per-frame bump-allocated staging buffer; globals, instances, material, lights and RT shapes are index-read from shared `set = 1` arenas — see [The GPU data model](#the-gpu-data-model).

 The result is that the per-draw-call CPU cost is dominated by the `vkCmdPushConstants` + `vkCmdDraw` calls themselves, which is the theoretical minimum.
 On the GPU side, the pointer dereference for draw data is a single memory load from L2-cached memory, comparable to a traditional uniform buffer read.